nickareias/MachineLearningResearch/README.md

 # MachineLearningResearch
 This repository contains various test projects based on furthering my understanding of machine learning.
-I have utilized many machine learning techniques, and for each one I include my methods and analysis in the readme.
+I utilize many machine learning techniques, and for each one I include my methods and analysis in the readme.